 Technical – Downloading data manually and processing

 'Database' contains the full range of data publicly available at Eurostat.
-They are presented in multi-dimensional tables with various selection features and export formats.
+The data are presented in multi-dimensional tables with various selection features and export formats.

 Both branches are organised according to nine statistical themes.
 'Tables on EU policy' presents a selection of data organised according to specific EU policies.

 The Eurostat data code, which you find under most graphs and tables in Eurostat's publications, allows you to access, via the Home page of the Eurostat Web site, the most recent data to which the table or graph refers.
-To access the data, enter the code into the search field of the Eurostat Web site and click on SEARCH.
+To access the data, enter the code into the search field on the top right side of the Eurostat website and click on SEARCH.
 Among the search results you will find the title of the corresponding table.
 By clicking on this title you will receive the product page of the main table.
 To view this table click on 'view table'.

 Data and information stored in the data navigation tree are updated twice a day at 11:00 and 23:00.